-- Enter a name under Table Name (i.e. Well Construction), select Well Construction Table under Base Table Type, and click Create.
+- Enter a name in the Table Name box (i.e. Well Construction), select Well Construction Table from the Base Table Type list, and click Create.
 The new data table is displayed.

 - It’s time to enter data.
 Fill in the Hole ID for 8 rows of data since there are 8 items in the well construction diagram.

-- I find that filling in the Item column is the best next step.
-Strater will draw the items on the well construction log in the order they are listed in the data table, from top down (the items at the bottom of the list are drawn last and on top of all the previous items).
-Entering the Item data next makes it easier to organize the items in the right order before filling in all the other data.
-We want to list the background items first so they are not drawn on top of all the other items and cover them up.
-Looking at the imageat the top of this article as a guide, you can see that the concrete, bentonite, sand, gravel and filter sand are all in the “background”, and the cap, casing and screen are drawn “on top”.
-That means, I’m going to make sure the cap, casing, and screen items are entered last in my data table.
-Fill in the Itemcolumn with the items in that order.
+The background items first so they are not drawn on top of all the other items and cover them up.
+Looking at the image at the top of this article as a guide, the concrete, bentonite, sand, gravel and filter sand are all in the “background” behind the other items, and the cap, casing and screen are drawn “on top”.
+So, the cap, casing, and screen items should be entered last in the data table.
+Fill in the Item column with the items in that order.

 - Since the items are not offset in this diagram, enter 0 for all rows in the Offset column.

 - Now it is time to enter the diameter information for each item.
-We need to define a maximum “width” for the log.
-This can be any number, as long as all the items in the well are proportional.
-Since the concrete is the widest item, we can choose an arbitrary number for it.
-Let’s choose “15”.
+First, define a maximum “width” for the log.
+This can be any number, since you will base your inner and outer diameters on this value.
+Since the concrete is the widest item, we can choose an arbitrary number for it (15).

 - The concrete (dark grey at top) Outer Diameter = 15.
-Let’s define the Inner Diameter (which will be the same as the Outer Diameterfor the cap).
-Let’s enter 4 as the Inner Diameter.
+Let’s define the Inner Diameter (which will be the same as the Outer Diameter for the cap) as 4.

 - The cap and casing have the same width, and they are solid and centered.
 So the Inner Diameter = 0, and the Outer Diameter = 4.

-- The filter sand (green) has the same Outer Diameter as the sand and bentonite (10), but it is about half as wide as those items.
-So I will enter an Inner Diameter of 7.5 for this item.
+- The filter sand (green) has the same Outer Diameter as the sand and bentonite (10), but it is about half as wide as those items, so let's use an Inner Diameter of 7.5.